RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Abstract

 \section{Abstract}

 Reinforcement Learning from Human Feedback (RLHF) is crucial for aligning Large Language Models (LLMs) with human values.
-However, RLHF has been continuously challenged by its high complexity in implementation and computation consumption.
-Even with recent simplifications, such as Direct Preference Optimization (DPO) and Advantage Leftover Lunch (A-LoL), the problems of over-fitting and training instability remain hindering the alignment process from the expected optimal performance.
+However, RLHF has been continuously challenged by its high complexity in implementation and computation consumption, specifically for \textit{online} sampling-based methods like Proximal Policy Optimization (PPO) and Group Relative Policy Optimization (GRPO).
+Even with recent simplifications, such as Direct Preference Optimization (DPO) that designs an \textit{offline} implicit reward learning objective relying on pre-collected preference datasets, the problems of over-fitting and training instability remain hindering the alignment process from the expected optimal performance.
 To address the existing challenges, we propose a novel simplification of RLHF from the perspective of variational inference, called \textbf{V}ariational \textbf{A}lignment with \textbf{R}e-weighting (\textbf{VAR}).
-More specifically, by directly minimizing the distribution gap between the learning LLM policy and the optimal solution of RLHF, we transform the alignment objective into a reward-driven re-weighted supervised fine-tuning (SFT) form, which only requires minor adjustment on the SFT loss to obtain noticeable improvement on training stability and effectiveness.
-On comprehensive alignment and generation benchmarks, our VAR method has numerically achieved competitive performance in LLM alignment helpfulness and harmlessness.
+Specifically, by directly minimizing the distribution gap between the learning LLM policy and the optimal solution of RLHF, we transform the alignment objective into an \textit{offline} reward-driven re-weighted supervised fine-tuning (SFT) form, which only requires minor adjustment on the SFT loss to obtain noticeable improvement on training stability and effectiveness.
+In comprehensive evaluation benchmarks, our objective empowers LLMs to outperform offline alignments, demonstrating superior performance in both helpfulness and harmlessness metrics (avg. $\uparrow7.16\%$ than DPO).
+Meanwhile, when compared to online sampling methods, our method is also comparable even better while significantly reducing computational overhead and accelerating convergence speed (over $5\times$ faster than GRPO), suggesting our approach as an efficient and effective solution in bridging the gap between efficiency and performance in LLM alignment.